Testing and screening

 The screening and testing of the VCU community continues to evolve based on the availability and efficacy of viral testing protocols as well as guidance from the Centers for Disease Control and Prevention (CDC), the Virginia Department of Health (VDH), the state and the VCU Health System.
 It is important to note that testing is just one component of a comprehensive strategy to reduce transmission and will be conducted in conjunction with several other mitigating controls – promoting behaviors that reduce the spread of COVID-19, increased cleaning, contact tracing and daily health monitoring among others.

 Entry testing refers to testing students prior to their return to campus.
 At this time the CDC does not recommend entry testing for the purpose of establishing that a particular population is free of COVID-19, citing the limited usefulness of a single administration of testing (single administration could miss cases in the early stages of infection or subsequent exposures resulting in transmission, and would only provide COVID-19 status for individuals at that specific point in time).
-However, to help mitigate COVID-19 positive individuals returning to campus housing, VCU tests all residential students prior to their return to campus.
+However, to help mitigate COVID-19 positive individuals returning to campus housing, VCU tested all residential students prior to their return to campus this fall.
 This purpose and approach is consistent with current CDC guidance on the use of testing to determine whether any additional actions are needed based on test results.

 Q: Who must participate in entry testing?

 A: Entry testing is required for residential students.
-Non-residential students may opt-in to the prevalence testing pool that will be ongoing throughout the year.
+Non-residential students may opt-in to the asymptomatic prevalence testing pool that will be ongoing throughout the year.

-Q: How will students be tested prior to their return?
-When does testing begin?
+Q: How were students tested prior to their return to campus this fall?

-A: VCU partners with Kallaco, a national lab network for integrated testing to mail residential students personal testing kits prior to their return to campus.
-The kit contains instructions for how to conduct personal testing and mail samples back for analysis.
-There is no cost to the student for this test.
-Students receive instructions to set up an account to receive test results.
+A: Residential students were mailed personal testing kits prior to their return to campus.
+The kit contained instructions for how to conduct personal testing and mail samples to a lab for analysis.
+Students were also given instructions for how to receive test results.